 1.7 What are the penalties for failing to comply with the rules governing the advertising of medicines?
 Who has responsibility for enforcement and how strictly are the rules enforced?
 Are there any important examples where action has been taken against pharmaceutical companies?
-To what extent may competitors take direct action through the courts?
+If there have not been such cases please confirm.
+To what extent may competitors take direct action through the courts in relation to advertising infringements?

-Enforcement is provided by the Enforcement & Intelligence Group of the MHRA.
-In most cases, a person (including a company) who contravenes the legislation faces a fine of up to £5,000 per offence if the matter is dealt with by the Magistrates Court.
-If the matter is dealt with by the Crown Court, there is no statutory maximum fine, and the Court will impose a higher figure in the case of a serious breach.
-In addition (or alternatively), a period of up to two years' imprisonment may be imposed.
+Enforcement is by the Enforcement Group of the MHRA.
+In most cases, a person (including a company) who contravenes the legislation faces an unlimited fine.
+In addition (or alternatively), where individuals are involved in the publication or use of unlawful advertising, a period of up to two years' imprisonment may be imposed.

 Prosecutions for advertising offences are extremely rare.
-Past prosecutions for illegal advertising do not relate to advertising activities addressed to healthcare professionals, but rather to products that are claimed to have medicinal properties but that are not authorised as medicines, or to advertising to the general public of POMs via the Internet or otherwise.
+A prosecution for illegal advertising relating to activities addressed to healthcare professionals has not occurred for many years.
+More recently, prosecutions have concerned products that are claimed to have medicinal properties, but that are not authorised as medicines, or advertising to the general public of POMs via the internet or otherwise.
 The MHRA prefers to resolve complaints quickly and informally, with companies agreeing to take voluntary action to amend their advertising and, in some cases, to issue a corrective statement.
 Details of cases resolved informally are posted on the MHRA's website.

-The ABPI Code is administered by the PMCPA, and complaints made under the Code are considered by the PMCPA's Code of Practice Panel.
-The parties to a complaint have no right to appear before the Panel, but may appeal decisions made by it to the Code of Practice Appeal Board, which consists of representatives of industry and the medical professions, chaired by an independent lawyer.
-Administrative charges are payable when a company is found in breach of the ABPI Code (£3,000 per matter for ABPI member companies, or £11,000 if the matter is unsuccessfully appealed).
-The Panel also has the power in serious cases to require an audit of a company's promotional procedures, or to suspend or expel the company from the ABPI.
+The ABPI Code is administered by the PMCPA, and complaints made under the Code are considered by the PCMPA's Code of Practice Panel.
+The parties to a complaint have no right to appear or be represented before the Panel, but may appeal decisions made by it to the Code of Practice Appeal Board, which includes representatives of industry and the medical professions, chaired by an independent lawyer.
+Administrative charges are payable when a company is found in breach of the ABPI Code (£3,500 per matter for ABPI member companies, or £12,000 if the matter is unsuccessfully appealed).
+The Panel and/or Appeal Board also have the power in serious cases to require an audit of a company's promotional procedures or to refer the matter to the ABPI Board of Management, who may suspend or expel the company from the ABPI or direct that the company should no longer be included in the list of companies who have agreed to be subject to the ABPI Code of Practice (with the result that the company becomes subject to direct supervision by the MHRA).